Kenneth P. LaValle Stadium

 The Kenneth P. LaValle Stadium is the main stadium for Stony Brook University in Stony Brook, New York, United States.
 Construction began in 2000 at a cost of approximately $22 million.
 With a capacity of 12,300 people (10,300 seating and 2,000 standing), it is the largest outdoor facility in Suffolk County.
-The stadium is home to the Division I Stony Brook Seawolves and their football, men's soccer, women's soccer, men's lacrosse, and women's lacrosse teams.
+The stadium is home to the Division I Stony Brook Seawolves and their football, men's and women's soccer, men's and women's lacrosse teams.

 The stadium opened on September 14, 2002.
 It was named in honor of New York state senator Kenneth LaValle on October 19, 2002.
 LaValle played a key role in the development and creation of the stadium.
 The stadium consists of a three-tier press box on the east side, as well as six luxury suites, a press box, television and radio booths, and a camera deck on the roof.
 Its most recent expansion came in 2017, with the addition of 2,000 seats in the north end zone and a new concessions and restrooms facility.

 LaValle Stadium has hosted the 2006 and 2010 NCAA Division I Men's Lacrosse Championship quarterfinals, as well as the 2011, 2012 and 2018 NCAA Division I Women's Lacrosse Championship final fours and title games.
+The stadium also regularly hosts the Nassau and Suffolk County high school football championships.

 LaValle Stadium was listed at No. 22 on a 2012 Yahoo!
 Sports list of "College Football's Top 25 Toughest Places to Play".